Greyrat7490/haiirOS/README.md

 ## My first Kernel based on C

-> Fun project to learn C, Assambly x86 and how Kernels work
+> Fun project to learn C, Assembly x86 and how Kernels work

 ## Support for

 * x86_64
+* Intel
 * Legacy boot (enable CSM if you have UEFI)
 ---
+* Maybe support for AMD
 * Maybe support for ARM
 * Maybe support for 32bit